 A second impact is more likely to cause severe brain damage than a first, even if the victim does not lose consciousness.
 If you suffer a blow to the head in the months following a brain injury, seek prompt medical care, even if you feel fine.
-Oftentimes, second concussions are a silent killer, since both impacts can appear to be minor at the time.
+Often, second concussions are a silent killer, since both impacts can appear minor at the time.

 Recovering Damages Caused By a Traumatic Brain Injury